-Gopalan \textit{et al.} \cite{Gopalan} firstly introduced $(n,k,r)$ IS-LRCs and gave lucidly a Singleton like upper bound on minimum distance which is given by
+Gopalan \textit{et al.} \cite{Gopalan} firstly introduced $(n,k,r)_i$ LRCs and gave lucidly a Singleton like upper bound on the minimum distance which is given by

-Later on, it is apparently seen that the bound (\ref{LRC_eq1}) is true for $(n,k,r)$ AS-LRCs also.
-Following the same approach of Gopalan \textit{et al.} \cite{Gopalan}, Forbes and Yekhanin proposed locality and proved the bound (\ref{LRC_eq1}) for nonlinear codes in \cite{Forbes}.
+Later on, it is seen that the bound (\ref{LRC_eq1}) is true for $(n,k,r)_a$ LRCs also.
+Following the same approach of Gopalan \textit{et al.}, Forbes and Yekhanin proposed locality and proved the bound (\ref{LRC_eq1}) for non-linear codes in \cite{Forbes}.
 A family of optimal $(n,k,r)$ LRCs against the bound (\ref{LRC_eq1}) was constructed by Tamo and Barg \cite{Tamo2014}.
 Hao \textit{et al.} \cite{Hao} overviewed $(n,k,r)$ LRCs via parity check matrix and gave different possible classes of optimal binary $(n,k,r)$ LRCs.

-In an LRC, the set of other symbols that help to reconstruct a particular symbol is called the repair set or recovery set of that particular symbol.
+In an LRC, the set of other symbols (positions) that help to reconstruct a particular symbol is called the repair set or recovery set of that symbol.
 For an $(n,k,r)$ LRC, the number of repair sets for a code symbol is one.
-Subsequently, this notion is generalized by choosing $t$ repair sets for a code symbol, which is the availability of an LRC.
-The notion of availability was initiated by Rawat \textit{et al.} \cite{Rawat}.
+Subsequently, this notion is generalized by choosing $t$ repair sets for a code symbol, which is the availability of a LRC.
+LRCs with $t$ availability are referred as $(n, k, r, t)$ LRCs.
+The notion of availability was initiated by Rawat \textit{et al.} in \cite{Rawat}.